 What does this mean in terms of settlements?

 ACH Direct Pay or ACH Credits means You authorize Debt Pay Gateway to transfer a specified payment amount from your client’s custodial account to the creditor's account.
 This eliminates the need for you to make daily decisions on the decisions page as there will not be a check payment presented to us for a decision.
-A scheduled settlement payment is pushed to creditor if the transaction is “pending” and has sufficient funds.
+A scheduled settlement payment is pushed to the creditor if the transaction is “pending” and has sufficient funds.
 Low Balance transactions will not be sent until they are funded by the consumer or advanced funds by your company.

-What are the benefits for Direct Pay?
+What are the benefits of Direct Pay?

 - Fast and convenient.